 Amazon has a (very detailed!)
-Baby Registry Checklist (here’s a general outline of it), with general categories of things you might need, subcategories within those, and a slew of products in each of those subcategories for you to choose from.
+Baby Registry Checklist, with general categories of things you might need, subcategories within those, and a slew of products in each of those subcategories for you to choose from.

 But Why Have an Online Baby Registry Instead of an In-Store One?

 Because it’s is 2021, duh!
 (Just kidding. 😆 )

 In my answer to the first question in this post, I mentioned that one of the purposes of a baby registry is to make it easier for your friends and family to support you during this important time in your life.

 With an online registry, not only is it easy for you to share your registry with your loved ones, near and far, but in the particular case of an Amazon Baby Registry, they can purchase an item directly from your registry, have it shipped directly to you, and all that while shopping at a store that they probably already use regularly.

 Do All the Items on Your Amazon Baby Registry Have to Be From Amazon?

 Not at all…even though that wouldn’t be too restrictive.
 After all Amazon sells practically everything! 😆

 With an Amazon Baby Registry, you can also add items to your registry that are available at any store online.